jcborders/borders_site/content/home/teaching.md

 +++

-Course Instructor
+# Course Instructor
 To date, I have taught one course to MS students of Speech-Language Pathology:

-- Research Methods in Speech-Language Pathology
+- Evaluation of Research in Speech-Language Pathology (Teachers College, Columbia University)

-Guest Lecturer
+# Guest Lecturer
 I have also guest lectured in several graduate-level courses:

-- CS101: An intro to computer science
-- CS102: An intro to computer science
-- CS103: An intro to computer science
-- CS104: An intro to computer science
-- CS105: An intro to computer science
-- CS106: An intro to computer science
-- CS107: An intro to computer science
+- Dysphagia (University of Cincinnati)
+- Dysphagia Assessment and Intervention (Teachers College, Columbia University)
+- Swallowing Disorders (University of Wisconsin-Madison)
 +++